Embrace Life UK | Nutrition | Exercise | Wellbeing

 We can clearly see there is a strong belief in the connection between the mind and body when it comes movement, however when it comes to more traditional exercise like running, lifting weights, swimming, football, walking etc… we tend to become less focused on the movement and more focused on the aim or goal of the movement.

-When I attended my Personal Training course we focused very much on exercise physiology, anatomy, and coaching the client, when I left and entered the real world of training and coaching clients I decided to learn more of my trade by training with a few lifetime body-builders to understand things like nutrition, muscle adaptation and mind-muscle connection.
-Cutting my teeth here as a Personal Trainer really helped me to understand training and exercise mindset as well as learn and experience the mind-muscle connection which is what training for physical adaptation is all about.
-Mind-body exercise connection can therefore be extended beyond a simple well-being and movement practice to improve performance.
-But how does this work?
+When I attended my Personal Training course we focused very much on exercise physiology, anatomy, and coaching the client.
+Once completed I entered the real world of training and coaching clients instantly and was fortunate to be able to learn my profession by training with a few lifetime body-builders- this expediated my understanding and helped me gain a more diverse perspective around training.
+Things like nutrition, muscle adaptation and mind-muscle connection were the focus.
+Cutting my teeth here as a Personal Trainer in this was really helped me to understand training and exercise mindset of different people, as well as learn and experience the mind-muscle connection which is what training for physical adaptation is all about.
+Whilst I have exercised and trained all my life, this was the education and information that was needed to know what and why when it came to movement and exercise.
+Mind-body exercise connection is a well touted well-being gateway term that can be extended beyond a simple well-being and movement practice to improve overall performance.

 Improving Performance

-Performance is about awareness this is across the board, in exercise specifically the more aware and ‘connected’ you feel to the movement and intensity of exercise being performed the more you can influence adaptation in the body, which is why body builders train in front of mirrors and will concentrate on the muscle they are using when lifting weights.
+Performance is about awareness this is across the board, in exercise specifically the more aware and ‘connected’ you feel to the movement and intensity of exercise being performed the more you can influence adaptation in the body.
+This is why body builders train in front of mirrors and will concentrate on the muscle they are using when lifting weights.
 It is then argued that having that extra layer of focus in training sessions helps increase desired muscle adaptations.
-This would be hard to prove scientifically to that extent.
+This would be hard to prove scientifically to that extent, but it is a commonly held belief in the health and fitness industry.

 Next time you go for a run, play a sport, train independently, join in a class, or even go for walk; focus on the movement you are performing, think about how it happens;